robmoore-i/LanguageLearning/README.md

 # Configuration

 config/ has a script you can run as `q create_env_configuration_script.q`.
-This produces a file `config/melangerc`.
-If you then run `source melangerc`, it will set a bunch of project specific environment variables so that all the parts can work together on the same machine in a fully configurable manner.
+This produces a file `config/apprc`.
+If you then run `source apprc`, it will set a bunch of project specific environment variables so that all the parts can work together on the same machine in a fully configurable manner.

-`melangerc` is produced using the actual configuration file: `config/cfg`.
+`apprc` is produced using the actual configuration file: `config/cfg`.
 There is an example containing all of the required variables, called `config/cfg.example`.